Niyko/Transpicious/README.md

 ![Transpicious logo](https://i.imgur.com/teaPjJw.png)
 ### Transpicious converts yours website's content in any language you want, automatically.
-Yea, You heard it right, Now you can write the content of the website in any language and the user can change it any other language on wish.
-Transpicious automatically converts the website's content to any one of 90 supported language on the fly.
-Transpicious supports is Laravel, Codeigniter and Normal PHP.
+Yea, You heard it right, Now you can write the content of the website in any language and the user can change it to any other language on wish.
+Transpicious automatically converts the website's contents to any one of the 90 supported language on the fly.
+Transpicious supports is Laravel, Codeigniter and core PHP.
 This is a very useful package to integrate multi language (multi locale) functionality to your code.
 You can also give custom translations if needed.

-# Simple Installation, Even a baby can do it
+# :cyclone: Simple Installation, Even a baby :baby: can do it
-**You can install via `Composer` or downloading the `Source zip`.**
+**You can install via `Composer` or by downloading the `Source zip`.**
 You can install Transpicious via Composer or by downloading the source code from the github repository, Continue reading for knowing more about installing Transpicious.
 Don't worry its super super easy.

 ## If you are using `Laravel`